 – You have a bunion, corn, or callus that is bothering you

 – You may need foot or ankle surgery

 – You run or are starting to run regularly

 Depending on your health insurance plan, you may require a referral to a podiatrist in order to receive coverage for podiatric care.
 With that being said, you do not need a referral to see a podiatrist for an appointment, as you can make an appointment directly with most podiatric clinics.
 At Finesse Footcare, we would be happy to see you for a podiatric appointment with or without a referral.
 We are also happy to accept most major medical insurance plans for our services.

 A chiropodist is an outdated term for a podiatrist.
 As such, there is no qualitative difference between a podiatrist and a chiropodist, as both terms refer to the same medical profession.
 The main reason that chiropody is no longer used to refer to podiatrists is that chiropodists would often be confused for chiropractors, who are healthcare professionals that focus on the spine and musculoskeletal system, in contrast to the feet and ankles.

 For an appointment with our podiatrist at Finesse Footcare or more information about podiatry, we welcome you to call us or schedule an appointment through our website!
 You can find Finesse Footcare at 5035 Mayfield Road in Lyndhurst, Ohio.
-We serve patients from Lyndhurst OH, Chagrin Falls OH, Beachwood OH, Collinwood OH, Pepper Pike OH, Woodmere OH, Hunting Valley OH, and surrounding areas.
+We serve patients from Lyndhurst OH, Chagrin Falls OH, Beachwood OH, Pepper Pike OH, Woodmere OH, Hunting Valley OH, Solon OH, Mayfield OH, Moreland Hills OH, Orange OH and surrounding areas.